 Short disclaimer: Our team works passionately on Chanty, a team collaboration app.
 From time to time we try different team chat software and analyze their strengths and weaknesses as customers.
 The lessons we learn help us develop a cleaner, faster, and smarter tool.

 The Chanty team is well aware of Slack.
 We’ve tested a fair amount of team communication apps and described our experience in a series of articles: Slack alternatives, Discord vs Slack, Ryver vs Slack, and many more in the Team Chat Wars category.
-We also got excited to check out how Slack can compete with WhatsApp Messenger.
+We also got excited to check out how Slack is different from WhatsApp Messenger.

 If you’re considering Slack vs. WhatsApp for business, it’s essential to weigh the integrations and business features that each platform offers.
 Whether you’re a small team or part of a larger organization, choosing the right messaging tool can significantly impact your communication effectiveness.